Berkeley-MDes/tdf-fa23-chinxxen/README.md

 # Report 3: Designing My Own Phone Stand - Grasshopper + 3D Print - Week of 09/14/2023 #

-This week, I designed and built a brand-new phone stand from scratch, tailoring it to my own specifications.
+This week, I want to challenge myself.
+Even though I have 0 experiences with modeling with grasshopper before this class, but I have an idea that I really want to create.
+So, I designed and built a brand-new phone stand from scratch, tailoring it to my own specifications.
 After creating the CAD models, I 3D-printed prototypes to visualize the end result and conduct user testing.

 ### Design Prompt
 I'm looking to design a phone stand that addresses a specific problem I've been struggling with.
 While I don't usually need a phone stand during the day, however, **I find it hard to put my phone down when I'm in bed**.
 Despite feeling exhausted, I often catch myself aimlessly scrolling through my device.
 This habit has negatively impacted my sleep quality and even led to occasional insomnia. **My goal is to create a design that will help me disconnect from my phone more easily while in bed.**

 ### Sketching
 During the ideation phase, it occurred to me: **why not create a bed for my phone?** Personifying my phone in this way could serve as a **visual reminder that just as my phone needs rest, so do I**.
 With this concept in mind, I grabbed my iPad and started sketching out various designs and ideas.
 ![Untitled_Artwork 17](https://github.com/Berkeley-MDes/tdf-fa23-chinxxen/assets/143020823/d68aad90-9ebd-4cd5-8f95-990971e13973)
 I ultimately chose to go with Style 1, primarily because it would be **more material-efficient and time-saving** to 3D print.

+### Modeling with Grasshopper

+**Mattress/Bedboard**
 ![1](https://github.com/Berkeley-MDes/tdf-fa23-chinxxen/assets/143020823/d2b5b239-6c23-4766-af62-56ce45197fde)
 ![2](https://github.com/Berkeley-MDes/tdf-fa23-chinxxen/assets/143020823/c568c1b5-678c-49c8-98a2-36423a1d1e51)
 ![3](https://github.com/Berkeley-MDes/tdf-fa23-chinxxen/assets/143020823/10b0b3e0-5cfe-43f4-843a-f5976c2a9eb5)